-A Grand Jury in Nottoway County indicted Yabut July 3, 2018, with felony unauthorized use of a motor vehicle.
+A Grand Jury in Nottoway County indicted Yabut July 3, 2018, with felony unauthorized use of a motor vehicle where he’ll face a trial Aug.
+19, 2019.

 According to court documents, Yabut was granted a $5,000 secured bond Aug.
 18, 2018, with the added requirement of a GPS tracking device and that he comply with pre-trial services.
 It was also noted that Yabut could not leave the state.